Succession to the former French throne (Orléanist)

-The Orléanist claimant to the throne of France is Prince Jean, Duke of Vendôme.
-He is the uncontested heir to the Orléanist position of "King of the French" held by Louis-Philippe, and is also King Charles X's heir as "King of France" if the 1713 Treaty of Utrecht (by which Philip V of Spain renounced for himself and his agnatic descendants any claim to the French throne) was valid.
-According to the Family Compact of 1909, only the descendants of the then pretender's father are considered to be dynasts of the House of France.
-The founders of the cadet branches of Orleans-Braganza and Orléans-Galliera, by becoming foreigners, are considered under house law to have renounced their rights to the throne.
-If the current line were to become extinct, the Orleans-Braganza have, however, reserved their right to renew their claims.
+The Orléanist claimant to the throne of France is Jean, Count of Paris.
+He is the uncontested heir to the Orléanist position of "King of the French" held by Louis-Philippe, and is also considered the Legitimist heir as "King of France" by those who view the 1713 Treaty of Utrecht (by which Philip V of Spain renounced for himself and his agnatic descendants any claim to the French throne) as valid.
+According to the Family Compact of 1909, only the descendants of Henri, Count of Paris (grandfather of the current pretender) are considered to be French dynasts.
+The founders of the cadet branches of Orleans-Braganza and Orléans-Galliera, by becoming foreigners, are considered under house law to have lost their rights to the throne.

 Rules explaining the order of succession

 Succession under the Ancien Regime

 Prior to the Treaty of Utrecht, rules of succession to the crown of France were deemed to have evolved historically and additively, rather than to have been legislated or amended, constituting part of the fundamental laws of the nation.